HISTORY OF THE SCHOOL

 'Hugh Sexey was born c1537, before baptism records were kept, but very possibly was the son of a Robert Sexey, a merchant and one time Mayor of Bath.

 Hugh was a lawyer who spent his professional life in association with Queen Elizabeth I's Exchequer managing her estates and monetary affairs.
 He also audited the estate of the Bishop of Bath and Wells and the Thynne estate of Longleat.
 He was also a money lender and made a fortune.
 He owned many properties including the Manor of Blackford and Wanstrow, near Bruton, Somerset.
 Having no children, his money was used in charitable works including the setting up of two schools - one of them ours.
 At Bruton, an establishment was set up originally to educate 15 poor boys which prospered and flourishes today.
 In 1897 his funds were used to set up a school at Blackford.
 Whilst it was being built a temporary school was formed in a converted barn at Stoughton.
 In 1889 a school on the present site at Blackford was opened with 69 scholars, 42 boys and 27 girls, 22 of them boarders.
 It was then described as a 'Secondary boarding school, specialising in Rural Sciences'.'
+(Thank you, Jocelyn for this extra information - MJ)

 As Jocelyn says, the official opening of the Blackford site, was in September of 1899 but prior to this , whilst building was in progress, a temporary school had been set up in a converted barn at Stoughton - interestingly, a similar thing occurred when Sexey's Bruton school first started.